A guide on what to eat in Malaga, Southern Spain and the best local dishes from Malaga, Andalusia

 Often roasted directly on the beach or above a little fisher’s boat specifically designed for al-fresco BBQs, espetos are sardine skewers usually made of bamboo that hold six sardinas at once.

-Best enjoyed from May until August, you’ll find many chiringuitos around Malaga and beyond serving up this Andalusian speciality.
+Best enjoyed from May until August, you’ll find many chiringuitos around Malaga and beyond serving up this Andalusian specialty.

 It is said that chef Miguel Martinez Soler – also known as Miguel, el de las Sardinas (Miguel the Sardine Man) – first introduced the preparation of espetos as we know them today, to King Alfonso XII back in 1884.